 The semester the new fee goes into effect is indicated.

-The Controller's Office returns denied requests to the initiating department.
+The Fee Committee notifies the requester of the denial.
 After including additional clarification and justification, the department may resubmit a denied request to the University Fee Committee.

 Deficits are not allowable in the course account.
 Expenditures which create deficits are to be transferred to departmental budgets (see 30.25).
 See 30.21 for overdraft procedures.